UMassQIS/QNumericsSchool/faq.md

 # Frequently Asked Questions

-The Mt Ida campus is **in Newton, on the outskirts of Boston**, NOT in Amherst!
-It is a campus that UMass Amherst recently established for more convenient access to the Boston area.

-Campus Security phone number 413-545-4777 (in case you get locked out, etc; for emergencies, always call 911 first).
+The summer school will take place in Amherst, MA, on the campus of UMass Amherst.

 ## Do you provide certification?